Latest WinTV Application

 NOTE: You must set up an analog TV tuner in Media Center first before you can proceed to set up a digital tuner.

 What type of channels will I receive with the WinTV-HVR-1200?

-PAL Analog CableTV or over-the-air analog TV: You can use your cable TV from the wall to connect to the WinTV-HVR-12xx and receive PAL analog cable TV channels.
+PAL Analog CableTV or over-the-air analog TV: You can use your cable TV from the wall socket to connect to the WinTV-HVR-12xx and receive PAL analog cable TV channels.
 You can also use a roof top antenna to receive "over-the-air" TV.

 Freeview HD (DVB-T2) over-the-air digital TV: Supports Freeview HD or DVB-T2 TV channels.

 Freeview (DVB-T) over-the-air digital TV: Supports Freeview or DVB-T TV channels

 Note: For Freeview and Freeview HD DVB-T digital TV, a rooftop/out door antenna is recommended for optimal results and best signal strength.

 DVB-C cable TV Channels: DVB-C digital cable TV channels are unencrypted digital cable TV channels.
 Clear QAM allows users to watch unencrypted digital TV channels from their cable TV provider without a set-top box.